Ceres brings the voice of business to Congress in push for climate solutions

 “Today we have a health crisis, an economic crisis and a climate crisis all happening at once.
 The best solutions will tackle all three together.
 We have a distinct opportunity at this unique moment in history to define what we want our future to look like,” said Patrick Flynn, Vice President of Sustainability at Salesforce.
 “It will take bold action and so we need the business voice to be unified and clear.
 We at Salesforce are inspired to see so many companies calling for plans that build back better, focused on equitable, resilient solutions that put the U.S. on a 1.5 degree pathway.”

-Prior to the advocacy day, Ceres hosted a day of virtual sessions featuring thought leaders like Jerry Taylor of the Niskanen Center, Robert Barbieri from PepsiCo, Adele Morris from Brookings and senators Chris Coons and Sheldon Whitehouse.
+Prior to the advocacy day, Ceres hosted a day of virtual sessions featuring thought leaders like Robert Barbieri from PepsiCo, Adele Morris from Brookings Institution, and Senators Chris Coons and Sheldon Whitehouse.

 Kelly said the success of the advocacy days and the enthusiasm of business participants is leading Ceres to consider organizing more of these events throughout the year.
 “Based on the rave reviews, I’d say many colleagues are hooked,” she told GreenBiz.